MingSun-Tse/Efficient-NeRF/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 python run_nerf_raybased.py --model_name R2L --config configs/lego_noview.txt --n_sample_per_ray 16 --netwidth 256 --netdepth 88 --use_residual --cache_ignore data --trial.ON --trial.body_arch resmlp --pretrained_ckpt R2L_Blender_Models/lego.tar --render_only --render_test --testskip 1 --screen --project Test__R2L_W256D88__blender_lego
 ```
-Here we only show the example of scene `lego`.
-You may test on other scenes simply by changing all the `lego` word segments to other scene names.

 ### 4. Train R2L models
 There are two major steps in R2L training.
 (1) Use *pretrained* NeRF model to generate synthetic data and train R2L network on the synthetic data -- this step can make our R2L model perform *comparably* to the NeRF teacher; (2) Finetune the R2L model in (1) with the *real* data -- this step will further boost the performance and make our R2L model *outperform* the NeRF teacher.